reynarzz/MinoTool/README.md

 # But is that all you can do with it?

 #### You can do some interesting tools when taking advantage of its (wip) 3D renderer.
-## Here is a tool I made some time ago for my own game in Unity3D.
+## Here is a tool I made for my own game in Unity3D.
 Powered by the Unity's old GUI system.
 ![](readmefiles/unity3D_original_tool.gif)